Last Updated on 2 days by Amelia Johansson

 Amazon Firestick is also the best streaming device that was launched on Nov 9 2014 and it was the first generation named as Fire TV Stick.
 After that, they launch a new device on OCT 20 2016 which is their second generation and the latest 3rd-generation Firestick 4K is released on OCT 31 2018.

 It comes with the FireOS which is based on Android so no doubt we have millions of apps already available to download.
 However, the 1st gen is no longer working as it is too old so we get only two options 2nd gen and 4K.
-The 3rd-generation of this device is the flagship as it has almost everything that a user requires to stream their favourite content.
+The 3rd-generation of this device is the flagship as it has almost everything that a user requires to stream their favorite content.

 Second Generation: It is their mid-range device that has many new and advanced features like remote with Voice Commands Alexa.
-Other than this they also change the processor and now it has Mediatek MT8127D Quad-core ARM 1.3 GHz processor along with 1GB of RAM.
+Other than this they also change the processor and now it has a Mediatek MT8127D Quad-core ARM 1.3 GHz processor along with 1GB of RAM.
 It has the latest Bluetooth 4.1 and supports streaming of 1080p.
 Instead of this, it is re-released in 2019 and now it has the remote control same as Firestick 4K.

 Firestick 4K: This is the last and the high-end device with almost every feature that should need like a Remote with Alexa Voice Command and streaming resolution of 1080p, 4K, HDR10+ along with the Dolby Vision.
-The processor is also upgraded and now it runs on Mediatek 1.7 GHz quad-core processor along with 2GB of RAM and an 8GB of internal storage.
+The processor is also upgraded and now it runs on Mediatek 1.7 GHz quad-core processor along with 2GB of RAM and 8GB of internal storage.

 - Supports Video Streaming of 4K, HDR10+, Dolby Vision.